Rock-Z/Rock-Z/README.md

-# Hey it's me!!

-- I study Applied Math, CS and Engineering
-- I sometimes code, but most of the time I slack off.
+# Not so much here yet

+- College junior studying Applied Math, CS and Engineering.
+It just seems hard to maintain a public profile, and I don't really know what to put on it.
+I guess it's better to be honest and tell people (you looking at this page now) why it's the way it is?

 <!---
 Rock-Z/Rock-Z is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.